isaac-cminor/Movie_Trailer_Website/README.md

-# ud036_StarterCode
+# Movie Trailer Website
-Source code for a Movie Trailer website.
+Simply Click on any Movie Poster art, to see the trailer of the movie.